AliShadman95/Startup-Without-Borders-Plugin/README.md

 <b>How it works ?</b>

 The plugin is divided in 3 main section: Shortcode,Widget,Admin page.
 All of those are a single React app.
-We used a boilerplate called wp-reactivate and we connect to the wp database with the API provided by them.
+We used a boilerplate called wp-reactivate (Documentation here : https://github.com/gopangolin/wp-reactivate) and we connect to the wp database with the API provided by them.
 We used some external libreries like Bootstrap,Material UI, Slick.

 <b>What has been done ?</b>